DSDP 368

 The DSDP 368 was an area that was drilled as part of the Deep Sea Drilling Project that took place below the Cape Verde Rise.

 Location

 The area was drilled from March 13 to 20, 1975 by the ship Glomar Challenger.
 Its location was at 17°30.4'N and, 21°21.2'W and is located 200 km northeast of the island of Sal and 600 km west of Nouakchott.
 The seabed is 3,366 meters deep.
 The drilling carried a total of 984.5 meters of sediment.

 Stratigraphy

-At the ocean floor and below consists of several layers including nannomarls (1a) and ash layers (ib), a larger layer below consists of turbidite at 2a and 2c, in the middle are red and green shales (2b) and below consists of black shales (3).
+At the ocean floor and below consists of several layers including nanomarls (1a) and ash layers (ib), a larger layer below consists of turbidite at 2a and 2c, in the middle are red and green shales (2b) and below consists of black shales (3).
 Below is the oceanic crust in which unlike DSDP 367 which had drilled into, DSDP 368 did not.

 Fossil content

-Not including benthic and planktonic (or planctonic) materials.
-There are types of nanoplanktons (or nanoplanctons).
+Not including benthic and planktonic materials.
+There are types of nanoplanktons.